Recovering From Alcohol Addiction

 - Understand the impact alcohol addiction has had on your life

-- Make sense of events that led to your addiction
+- Make sense of events that led to your addiction, and escalating alcohol consumption

 - Identify reasons and supports that kept your addiction in place